 This Christmas period is going to be unique in a lot of ways.
 However, we are committed to providing our festive offerings despite all that is going on.

 We have a range of new Christmas products including the new Clipper Advent Calendar (102-235), our new KC Christmas Coffee Gift Box (400-000) and for some recipe ideas for Hot Chocolates creations, visit our previous Blog titled

 Following on from our previous blog post titled “The Real Cost Of Convenience – Why Some Subscription Coffee Plans Are Flawed” (which if you have not read, you can find at the bottom of this post) we will look into claims and comments made about the ethicality of certain subscription coffees and Fairtrade.

 From the outset, we should reiterate our support for and belief in the Fairtrade Project.
 Over the last 25 years it has driven consumers to consider the origins and ethicality of the goods that they purchase and to question the fairness of treatment for many.
 Fairtrade have enriched many lives and regions, with fair payments and management as well as tackling social issues and environmental issue.
-This is often done by working with small farmers who wouldn’t have access to the global market and improving the quality of the commodities they provide.
+This is often done by working with small farmers who wouldn’t have access to the global market and improving the quality of the

 Posted: October 30, 2020

 A market trend that has emerged in the last few years and particularly through lockdown has been the rise of subscription-based coffee companies.
 The premise is simple, a monthly fee is paid for a monthly delivery keeping you topped up for your coffee hit.
 Typically, we try to keep these blog posts positive, but it is tough to see a positive spin on the business practices of some companies who do this.